 The Mid-America Christian University Lost and Found is located in Fozard Hall, 3500 SW 119th Street, Oklahoma City, OK 73170, in the Student Life Office.
-Additionally, there is a lost and found collection bin located in the Student Success Center area of the Main Building (Fozard Hall).
-At the end of the day, all materials collected in that area are forwarded to the Student Life Office.

-MACU POLICE DEPARTMENT'S POLICY AND PROCEDURES RE: FOUND AND STOLEN PROPERTY
+MACU DPS'S POLICY AND PROCEDURES RE: FOUND AND STOLEN PROPERTY

-There is no legal distinction between found property and potential evidence.
+• There is no legal distinction between found property and potential evidence.
 If potential evidence cannot be connected to a specific crime, it must be handled as found property.